Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 ### Planned Features
-Without back-end technologies, the bookings page will not function.
-It is, therefore, planned that further developments will include a fully-functioning calendar that:
+With the addition of JavaScript functionality, it is envisaged that further developments will include a fully-functioning calendar that:

+* allows users to change months
 * links to a diary-style page, with available times, etc. (_colour coded_)
 * notifies the therapist of a booking
 * provides customers with the option to select the therapist of their choice